Capgemini/Apollo/docs/getting-started-guides/rackspace.md

-## Getting started on Rackspace / Openstack
+## Getting started on Rackspace

-This page provides details on how to use the Openstack provider for Apollo.
+This page provides details on how to use the Rackspace provider for Apollo.
 Please note that this implementation has been tested on Rackspace's implementation of Openstack.
 Some Openstack features (mainly related to networking and security resource provisioning) available by Terraform are NOT working in Rackspace, due to certain small differences in the Rackspace implementation of Openstack, as well as an existing Gophercloud bug.
 For more details, please visit [https://github.com/hashicorp/terraform/issues/1560](https://github.com/hashicorp/terraform/issues/1560)

 ### Prerequisites